skippyr/tropical_paradise/README.md

 ### Wezterm

-  + copy the files from `wezterm` to one of this directories:
+  + copy the color scheme files from `wezterm` to one of this directories:
     + if you are using `Linux` or `MacOS`: `~/.config/wezterm/colors`.
     + if you are using `Windows`: in a directory called `colors` in the same directory `wezterm.exe` is.